LoipesMas/gdformat.vim/README.md

 If it's not in your PATH, you need to set `g:gdformat_path` to it's path.

+# Installation
+Install using your favourite plugin manager.

+For example `Plug 'loipesmas/gdformat.vim'` for vim-plug.

+You also need to install `gdformat`, for example with `pip install gdtoolkit`.

 # Usage
 Use command `:GDFormat` to format current buffer.